DongXiao1983/Router/BGP.md

 6. IGP  , hello neighbor
    router ad
    BGP --> 1.create neighbor 2. create network
+   network : interface IGP,   route  BGP

 7. BGP neighbor update-source

 8. EBGP multihop command

 9.  build with loopback port.

+BGP:

+10. BGP Syncgronization
+    Rule:   Do not use or advrtise to an external neighbot route learned by IBGP until a matching route has been learned from an IGP.
+Why ?
+    no Synchronization. / Learned from IGP

+11. BGP Next hop